AndrasMarcellToth/HPQC/README.md

 This repo is part of my practical portfolio for PHY1090 High Performance & Quantum Computing 2026.

 - Tasks from each week are organised into their own directories.
-- Any sample code used from https://github.com/creanero/PHY1090 was copied into sample_code subdirectories.
+- Any sample code used from https://github.com/creanero/PHY1090 copied into the relevant week's directory.
+- Reports for each week is in the form of a README in each week's directory.